-With this setting off on the 3rd Wave, you will always stop at offset 59 for the P wavetables or offset 63 for the user wavetables.
-So, what did the UW on/off switch do on the PPG?
-Well on the PPG you could make a stack patch by making two different patches between what was called Group A and Group B. Any patch could have hold two different patches, one in A and one in B. The problem was that you had to use the same wavetable for both patches.
-So if you selected wavetable 04, it was going to use 04 for both Group A and Group B. Your stack would be two different patches, but both using the same wavetable.
-The UW control let you get around this by assigning wavetable 30, the upper wavetable, to the A patch, and whatever wavetable you selected on the display, (say wavetable 04), to the B patch.
+Second, on the PPG you could make a stacked patch by creating two different patches between what was called Group A and Group B. Any patch would hold two different patches, one in A and one in B. They could both be played at the same time if you used keyboard mode 1, which gave you a stack that reduced polyphony to 4 notes..
+The problem was that you had to use the same wavetable for both patches.
+So if you selected wavetable 04, for example, it would use wavetable 04 for both Group A and Group B. Your stack would be two different patches, but both would use the same wavetable.
+The UW control let you get around this by assigning wavetable 30, which was the "upper wavetable," to the Group A patch, and whatever wavetable you selected on the display, (wavetable 04, for example), to the Group B patch.
 This was the only way to create a stack with patches that used two different wavetables.
-Group B could be any wavetable you selected, but Group A would always be wavetable 30.
-On the 3rd Wave you have 4 different patches/parts available to you at all times.
-So if you want to re-create a PPG Patch that had UW on, make the patch in part 1 that is re-creating Group A use P30 as the wavetable for both oscillators.
-The second patch in part 2 will be doing Group B, so make that whatever P wavetable was in the PPG original patch.
+Group B could be any wavetable that you selected, but Group A would always be wavetable 30.